Ask a doctor about a prescription for GENOTONORM MINIQUICK 0.2 mg POWDER AND SOLVENT FOR INJECTABLE SOLUTION

 somatropin

 Genotonorm Miniquick is a recombinant human growth hormone (also known as somatropin).
-It has the same structure as human growth hormone, which is necessary for the growth of bones and muscles.
-It also helps to develop fat and muscle tissue in the right amounts.
+It has the same structure as human growth hormone, which is necessary for bone and muscle growth.
+It also helps fat and muscle tissue develop in the right amounts.
 The fact that it is recombinant means that it does not come from human or animal tissue.

-Genotonorm Miniquick is used in children for the treatment of growth disorders:
+In children, Genotonorm Miniquick is used to treat growth disorders:

-Genotonorm Miniquick is used in adults for the treatment of people with a marked deficiency of growth hormone.
-This can start in adulthood, or it may have started in childhood and continued into adulthood.
+In adults, Genotonorm Miniquick is used to treat people with a marked deficiency of growth hormone.
+This can start in adulthood or may have started in childhood and continued into adulthood.

-If you have been treated with Genotonorm Miniquick for growth hormone deficiency during childhood, your growth hormone levels should be reevaluated after completing the growth phase.
-If severe growth hormone deficiency is confirmed, your doctor will recommend continuing treatment with Genotonorm Miniquick.
+If you have been treated with Genotonorm Miniquick for a growth hormone deficiency during childhood, your growth hormone levels should be re-evaluated after completing the growth phase.
+If a severe growth hormone deficiency is confirmed, your doctor will propose continuing treatment with Genotonorm Miniquick.

-This medication can only be prescribed by a doctor with experience in treating growth hormone and who has confirmed your diagnosis.
+This medicine can only be prescribed by a doctor with experience in growth hormone treatment and who has confirmed your diagnosis.

 Do not use Genotonorm Miniquick and contact your doctor if

-Be especially careful with Genotonorm Miniquick and contact your doctor
+Be careful with Genotonorm Miniquick and contact your doctor

 Children with Prader-Willi syndrome: